matthewmueller/rfcs/text/0001-datamodel-2.md

 > "If we were a little more radical with the syntax, could we create something much better?"

-- **Note:** There is a lot missing from this RFPC that is properly speced out in the previous RFC.
+- **Warning:** There is a lot missing from this RFC that is properly speced out in the previous RFC.
 If we like the direction of this syntax, I can start bringing concepts over or moving concepts to that spec.

 ## Requirements